pelednoam/mmvt/README.md

 ## Setup (Linux & Mac)

-The project’s code is still under active development, but temporarily going off-grid.
+MMVT code is stored in a private repository.
+If you intend to use it for academic/research purposes, please send us an email from your academic server with your GitHub username, and we will send you an invitation.
-If you want to download/clone it, please contact me here or at npeled@mgh.harvard.edu.
+If you intend to use it for commercial purposes, please contact us for pricing.
+Email: npeled@mgh.harvard.edu.

+### Download the code:
 When you can access the private repo (https://github.com/mmvt/mmvt), run:
-### Download the code:
 * wget https://raw.githubusercontent.com/pelednoam/mmvt/master/download_mmvt.sh (update the script with your github username)
 * sh download_mmvt.sh

-### Install 3rd party dependencies:
-* cd $HOME/mmvt_root/mmvt_code
-* sudo apt-get update
-* Install Blender 2.79b: sh setup_scripts/install_blender.sh
-* Install FreeSurfer 7.1: sh setup_scripts/install_freesurfer.sh
-* Install pip: sh setup_scripts/install_pip.sh
-### Setup MMVT:
-* cd $HOME/mmvt_root/mmvt_code
-* python3 -m src.setup
-### Optional: Download template brains
-* Download colin27: sh setup_scripts/download_colin27.sh
-### Run MMVT:
-* $HOME/mmvt_root/launch_mmvt.sh
+And continue using the following tutorial: https://github.com/mmvt/mmvt/blob/master/tutorials/installation.md

 The manuscript can be found here: https://arxiv.org/abs/1912.10079
 Our website: https://mmvt.mgh.harvard.edu/